dan-t/vim-hsimport/README.md

 Issues
 ------

+You have to call `cabal install` at least once to fill the package database of your `cabal sandbox`, because that's the information which is used for finding modules.

+If you have added another library as dependency to your project, than you have again to call `cabal install` to update the package database accordingly.

 Currently the modules for your own project are only considered if they're listed under `exposed-modules` in the `library` section of the `cabal` file of your project.